The Unfinished Cinema of Eadweard Muybridge, HD video, 13:18 minutes, 2018

-The centerpiece of The Unfinished Cinema of Eadweard Muybridge is a 13-minute video titled Little Harry in which figures, animated from Muybridge’s motion sequences, populate Carleton Watkins’s transcendental landscapes, in effect completing the cinematic project Muybridge had embarked on before the advent of film technology.
+The centerpiece of The Unfinished Cinema of Eadweard Muybridge is a 13:18 minute video in which figures, animated from Muybridge’s motion sequences, populate Carleton Watkins’s transcendental landscapes, in effect completing the cinematic project Muybridge had embarked on before the advent of film technology.

 “On the morning of October 16, 1885, Blanche Eplar lies down and rises, kneels and prays, pours water from a pitcher, and ascends stairs with a lamp for the camera.
 It’s a sequence that seems to begin with awakening and end with departing.
 Were these animated together they would present far more sophisticated narratives than say the first films of the Lumiere brothers…”

 Two series of digital prints fulfill the project’s conceit of transforming the artistic and technological competition between Watkins and Muybridge into a collaboration by digitally merging their Yosemite views.

 Looking Down Yosemite Valley, 2018, archival print, 20 x 35 inches